MariaLuisaRatto/catcheRdocs/source/catcheR_10Xcatch.rst

    TTCTAACCACAGTCGC_180_CGTGATGC_NKX2.5_ACAGTG

 Where:

 - ``TTCTAACCACAGTCGC`` = original 10X barcode (cellID)

 - ``180`` = number of UMIs supporting the shRNA

 - ``CGTGATGC`` = shRNA barcode (BC)

 - ``NKX2.5`` = target gene

 - ``ACAGTG`` = UCI

-You can use this matrix directly with downstream analysis functions.
+You can use this matrix directly for downstream analysis functions.